Natural Hair Care

 It can even undo some of the damage done through chemical treatments and dyes and can be used to treat split ends.

 This would fortify the grasp of the hair follicle into the tissues of the scalp and help control hair fall.
-This is one of the more popular hydrosols for hair care.
+This is one of the more popular hair oils for hair care.

-It is a hair cleansing and antibacterial tonic which soothes itchy dry and inflamed scalps.
+It has hair cleansing and antibacterial properties which soothes itchy dry and inflamed scalps.
 It also hydrates dry hair and conditions damaged hair ends.

 It’s also cooling and refreshing when used on its own as a hairspray.